gojko/fake-http-request/README.md

 # Fake Node.js HTTP Request

 Utility class to fake a HTTP/HTTPS request for unit testing Node.js projects.
 It captures arguments for outgoing requests and allows you to simulate network errors and responses easily.
+It can also pipe outgoing HTTP/S requests to custom functions, so you can asynchronously wait for them.

 ## Installation